IoannisNezis/Qlue-ls/README.md

 Code action suggest complex changes to your input.
 Often in the form of a *quickfix*, to fix a diagnostic.

+## ℹ️ Hover

+Get information about a token on hover.

+## 🕳 Jump

+Quickly jump to the next or previous important location in the query.

 # ⚙️  Configuration